rateeba12/QA-automation-test/README.md

-# QA-automation-test
+# Cypress Test Cases for Web Automation

-In this assignment i had written test cases to test a part from website and use the automation testing in it.
+In this project, I have created and implemented test cases to automate the testing of a specific section of a website using Cypress.
+The focus was on ensuring functionality, reliability, and performance through efficient automation techniques.